muratkeremozcan/books/aws/Testing-serverless-apps/README.md

 The return-on-investment of testing caching and resource policy is questionable.

 For load testing, Serverless gives you a lot of scalability out of the box.
 But it's not free, and it's not infinitely scalable.
-You still have to worry about service limits (regional limit on API Gateway # of requests/sec, regional limit on lambda concurrency).
+You still have to worry about service limits (regional limit on API Gateway, # of requests/sec, regional limit on lambda concurrency).
 Architect with service limits in mind.
 Load test to make sure.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/gapeuzdmebgj7r461i33.png)